What is Schedule C?

 There are different rules for calculating depletion, depending on what material resource you are working with.
 If you plan on claiming a depletion deduction, talk to your accountant first.

 What you need to know: Usually, you can’t deduct the full purchase cost of fixed assets—such as buildings, vehicles, or equipment—in one year.
 What you can claim is the depreciation deduction for that year, over several years.
+But some assets qualify for the Section 179 full deduction.
 This is a complex calculation, so get an accountant or tax professional to take care of this one for you.

 The form says: Office expense

 What you need to know: Line 18 is only for postage and office supplies, such as stationery.
 Other office expenses are reported in Part 5.

 The form says: Expenses for business use of your home

 What you need to know: Many freelancers work from home.
 That means part of your household bills—like heat and electricity—can be claimed as a business expense.
 The IRS has a very particular definition of what constitutes a home office, so read the instructions (C-9 to C-13) carefully to make sure you qualify.

 If you sell products or subcontract, you’ll need to fill in Part 3.
 Most of this section is pretty straightforward, with clearly-labelled requests, such as the cost of materials or supplies.
 You can find most of this information on your income statement.

 Line 33 is the only real outlier.
 This is where you explain how you valued your inventory.
 Most small businesses will use the Cost method (literally, the cost of purchase).
 If you’re using cash accounting, this is the only way to value your inventory.
 The other named option is Lower of Cost or Market—comparing the price you paid with the market value for the item, on a specific valuation date each year.
 This is far more complicated, less popular method.

 Pro tip: When you fill in Line 42, don’t forget to go back to Line 4 and enter the same number.